awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/wechat.md

 ClickstreamAnalytics.setUserId(null);
 ```

-Current login user's attributes will be cached in wxStorage.
+Current logged-in user's attributes will be cached in wxStorage.

 #### Record Event